South Asian American Digital Archive

-The South Asian American Digital Archive (SAADA) is a 501(c)(3) not-for-profit organization that archives materials associated with the history of South Asian Americans.
+SAADA (South Asian American Digital Archive) is a 501(c)(3) not-for-profit organization that preserves and shares stories and materials associated with the history of South Asian Americans.

 History

 SAADA was established in 2008 to preserve, document, and share the relatively unknown history of the South Asian American experience.
 SAADA is the only digital repository for materials related to the South Asian community in the United States.
 SAADA's digital-only approach to archives presents a major re-conceptualization of traditional archival functions.
 In this innovative, post-custodial approach to archives, original archival documents remain with the institutions or individuals from which they originate, while digital access copies are available online.
 In the summer of 2012, the archive added a visual browsing mode, allowing visitors to browse the archive without needing to choose any certain subject, source, time period, etc.

 Organizational structure

-SAADA is a 501(c)3 recognized not-for-profit organization registered in Illinois.
-Financial support is provided primarily through individual donations with some grant funding.
+SAADA is a 501(c)3 recognized not-for-profit organization registered in Illinois and based in Philadelphia, Pennsylvania.
+Financial support is provided through individual donations with grant funding from the Mellon Foundation, Institute of Museum and Library Services, and National Endowment for the Humanities, among others.
 During the summer of 2012, SAADA launched a fundraising campaign entitled "Foundation for the Future".
 The campaign's purpose is to create a sustainable organization to raise awareness and preserve the historical and cultural stories of the South Asian American community.

-Members of the SAADA Board of Directors are: